MelSumner/MelSumner.github.io/_posts/2022-12-4-ai-images.md

 | Rainbow         |          |        |X        |
 | Rock Star       |          |X       |         |

 The male gender got a lot more interesting categories and resulting images.
 They could definitely give women the rock star category, there were plenty of my "male rockstar" avatars that were pretty great.
 The only one that was blatantly sexist was the "astronaut" category-- each of my avatars had facial hair!
 I was irritated by that, and not only because I kind of wanted to see what "Astronaut Mel" would look like.

+My son's avatars looked like a characters out of a video game or anime series.

+## Observations

-One really interesting pattern stood out to me more than the rest.
+**Resting Bitch Face** One really interesting pattern stood out to me more than the rest.
 My "female" avatars had distinctly disdainful looks on their faces...but none of my "male" avatars did.
 The machine definitely knows resting bitch face.
 Very annoying.

-## Closing Thoughts

 **I would have done this more but...** I only did this a few times because it's `$5.99` each time but if I could, I'd be really interested to run this a lot more times but I am not interested in giving this app any more of my money.